California Driving Test 2022: DMV Requirements, Maneuvers & Tips

 You must be able to demonstrate that your vehicle is properly insured before starting the driving test.
 You can do so with one of the following:

-- An insurance document which includes a policy number
+- An insurance document that includes a policy number

 - An insurance policy or copy of an insurance policy, signed or countersigned by a representative of your insurance provider